XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Staking and earnNot available; no staking, earning, or lending features for crypto investors
+Staking and earnNot available; no crypto trading or staking features provided

 Mobile app